 This exhibition shows artifacts of India, in a time before all the changes occurred.
 The Prince needed to keep political and trading relationships with various rulers he met approx. 90 and also exchanged gifts from England.

-After a hot day out on the mall, sightseeing, perhaps the changing of the guards or the beauty of the Royal Parks, we found it a cool haven in a pleasant gallery that gave escape to another time, another place.
+After a hot day out at the mall, sightseeing, perhaps the changing of the guards or the beauty of the Royal Parks, we found it a cool haven in a pleasant gallery that gave escape to another time, another place.

 Some of the Places the Prince of Wales visited